Josh Jasper

-Joshua Norwood Jasper (born November 26, 1987) is an American football placekicker who is currently a free agent.
+Joshua Norwood Jasper (born November 26, 1987) is an American former football placekicker.
 He set the Tennessee state record for career high school field goals, with 44, and his longest field goal was 54 yards.
-In 2010, he was a Consensus College All-American placekicker for the LSU Tigers in his senior year, after leading the nation with 28 field goals.
+In 2010, he was a consensus All-American placekicker playing college football for the LSU Tigers in his senior year, after leading the nation with 28 field goals.
 He had the best placekicking percentage in LSU history as of 2011.
 In July 2011, the Tampa Bay Buccaneers signed him as a free agent.